timurrrr/ft86/performance_driving/track_day_prep.md

 * Change the brake fluid
-  * The factory brake fluid can boil under heavy use, which at best will mean you need to limp home and at worst you crash into a wall.
+  * The factory brake fluid can boil under heavy use, which at best will mean you need to end the track day and early limp home and at worst you crash into a wall.
+Not fun either way!
   * Get a high-temperature DOT 4 fluid.
   * I personally used ATE Typ 200 (a.k.a.
 Super Gold), but other commonly used ones are Castrol SRF and Motul RBF660.